BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I checked and corrected some logical and grammar errors.
 I also renamed most titles to make them more meaningful.
 In the next few days I will write conclusions and publish my project on DataQuest community forums.

 **Thoughts**: I am excited that I am improving so much!

+### Day 69: May 14, 2020

+**Today's Progress**: Today I wrote conclusions and results of my project and published it on the DataQuest forums.

+**Thoughts**: I'm waiting for feedback: especially on my plots!